In humans, malignant melanoma is the deadliest form of skin cancer, but can dogs get melanoma?

 If you fear your dog may develop cancer (or another serious illness) one day and you don’t want to have to decide between your wallet and treating your furry friend, investing in pet insurance is a wise option.

-As long as you have pet insurance in place before your dog becomes sick, many of the best pet insurance carriers will cover a portion of the thousands to tens of thousands of dollars for expensive surgery, radiation and other treatments.
-This way you can focus on getting your pup healthy without worrying about how you’re going to pay for their care.
+As long as you have pet insurance in place before your dog becomes sick, many of the best pet insurance providers will cover a portion of the thousands to tens of thousands of dollars for expensive surgery, radiation, and other treatments.
+This way you can focus on getting your pup healthy without worrying about how you’re going to pay for his care.

 Have you ever had to face dog cancer before?